activisthandbook/activisthandbook/articles/strategy.md

 ## Introduction

-This is **a series of guides** for people who have a strong drive to bring about change but do not know where to begin.
-With a good campaign strategy, you will make more impact.
-In these guides, we help you define what exactly the change is that you want to achieve, and what steps you need to take to get there:
+This is **a series of guides** for groups and organisations that want to know how to act more strategically and make more impact.
+After reading these guides, you will understand better what exactly the change is that you want to achieve, and what steps you need to take to get there:

 -   🎯 [**What is a campaign strategy?**](#what-is-a-campaign-strategy)